Nydia Velázquez: 1992

 Velázquez ran for Congress in the 1992 election, seeking a seat in the New York's newly drawn 12th congressional district, which was drawn as a majority-Hispanic district.
-She won the Democratic primary, defeating nine-term incumbent Stephen J. Solarz and four Hispanic candidates.
+She won the Democratic primary, defeating nine-term incumbent Stephen J. Solarz, who was heavily damaged by the House banking scandal, and four Hispanic candidates.

 2010

 Velázquez's 2010 campaign income was $759,359.
 She came out of this campaign about $7,736 in debt.
 Her top contributors included Goldman Sachs, the American Bankers Association, the National Roofing Contractors Association and the National Telephone Cooperative Association.

 2012

 Velázquez, who was redistricted into the 7th congressional district, defeated her challengers to win the Democratic nomination.
 Her top contributors included Goldman Sachs, the American Bankers Association and the Independent Community Bankers of America.

 Tenure

 On September 29, 2008, Velázquez voted for the Emergency Economic Stabilization Act of 2008.
 On November 19, 2008, she was elected by her peers in the Congressional Hispanic Caucus to lead the group in the 111th Congress.

 Before removing her name from consideration, she was considered a possible candidate to be appointed to the United States Senate by Governor David Paterson after Senator Hillary Clinton resigned to become secretary of state.

 Among Velázquez's firsts are: the first Hispanic woman to serve on the New York City Council; the first Puerto Rican woman to serve in Congress; and the first woman Ranking Democratic Member of the House Small Business Committee in 1998.
 She became the first woman to chair the United States House Committee on Small Business in January 2007 as well as the first Hispanic woman to chair a House standing committee.